karennasser/AI_project/README.md

-This is a professionally structured README.md file for your Quoridor project.
-You can copy this text directly into a file named README.md in your project folder.

-♟️ Quoridor AI Master 2026
+♟️ Quoridor AI Game 2026

 A sophisticated, modern implementation of the classic strategy board game Quoridor, built using C++ and the Qt Framework.
 This version features a